 We're encouraging people to recycle whether it be at home, through our household waste recycling centres or even at supermarkets.

-Our 50 ways to make food go further campaign is helping people to cut their food waste and offering the chance to win the cost of their weekly food shop up to a value of £100.
+Our 50 ways to make food go further campaign is helping people to cut their food waste.

 Our household waste recycling centres are for items of waste from households which may be too large or bulky to be taken by your normal kerbside waste collection.

 Information is provided on their locations and what items are accepted or not accepted.

 All our centres are open from 8.30am until 6pm every day except Christmas Day, Boxing Day and New Year's Day.

 Your kerbside collections and local recycling banks are provided by your district or borough council.
 Waste collected in Derby is managed by Derby City Council.